HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.20

+* Fixed a bug in how Model Size was being obtained so that BIM 360 files are also covered here.
+It uses cached file size which is not always 100% accurate but it's good for monitoring changes.

+###### Release 2018.0.0.19

+* Added support for BIM 360 files so that they can be added to Mission Control.

 ###### Release 2018.0.0.18

 * Use asynch methods to publish plug-in info.
 That speeds up UI display, and finishes publishing in the background.